HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_mng_content/wcm_rest_crud_favorites.md

     ```

-!!! note
-    The item-uri parameter specifies the item to add, and can be in the expanded form, as shown in the previous examples, or the compact form.
+**Note:** The item-uri parameter specifies the item to add, and can be in the expanded form, as shown in the previous examples, or the compact form.
 For example:

 ```
 wcmrest:item/65a46943-ed1c-4f5d-b497-03c18886ca8e